Drivers! Don’t call me huckleberry boy!

 I shook my fist at the mean driver who called me huckleberry boy.
 I don’t like that.

-Later, another driver honked his horn, and I waved, thinking it was someone I knew.
+One driver honked his horn, and I waved, thinking it was someone I knew.
 But no, he laughed and yelled, “Wash up, huckleberry hands.”

 You can't pick huckleberries without getting purple hands.
 In my case, I usually have purple lips, cheeks and chin too.

-You can’t pick huckleberries without getting purple hands.
+Besides purple hands.
 I usually have purple lips, cheeks and chin too.

 Then a problem developed.
 I glanced behind, and on the road was a trail of huckleberries as far as the eye could see.
 My berries were bouncing out.SONY DSC